-Microbe Cleanse offers a complementary blend of herbs, essential oils, and sodium caprylate, a naturally occurring fatty acid.
-It is made to support the body’s immune system as well as a healthy gastrointestinal (GI) flora.
-This comprehensive formula is designed to not only address the gastrointestinal distress in the way of pathogen imbalance, but also in the way of immune dysfunction and inflammatory gastrointestinal conditions.
-This is important as they collectively have an impact on your overall health when gastrointestinal conditions arise.
-This multifaceted approach to researched based nutrition is key for good results.
+Celarity’s Microbe Cleanse combines a blend of herbs, essential oils, and sodium caprylate, a naturally occurring fatty acid, to give you the most effective product to restore healthy gut microflora.
+This extensive formula is designed to address gastrointestinal distress caused by pathogen imbalance, immune dysfunction, and inflammatory gastrointestinal conditions.
+All of these circumstances have a direct impact on your overall health and wellness when gastrointestinal conditions emerge.
+This is a highly developed approach based on key nutrition research for the best results.

 COMMON SYMPTOMS OF BACTERIAL AND YEAST OVERGROWTH

 Plants have been used for thousands of years for their medicinal properties.
 Many pharmaceutical drugs are derived from plants.
 Microbe Cleanse includes a complementary blend of ingredients specifically formulated to support microbial balance, antioxidant activity, and gastrointestinal function.
 These are provided in easy-dissolving vegetarian capsules that do not contain wheat, gluten, yeast, soy, animal, or dairy products.
 They are also free of fish, shellfish, nuts, eggs, GMOs, or artificial preservatives of any kind.